rodrigo-lc/home-automation-system/readme.md

 # Requirements:
 1. **Power consumption**
-    a.
-Wireless sensors must have 2+ years lifespan
+    1. Wireless sensors must have 2+ years lifespan

 2. **Interface**
-    a.
-A web interface for sensor data monitoring
+    1. A web interface for sensor data monitoring
-    b.
-A web interface providing the access events datalog and sensor status
+    2. A web interface providing the access events datalog and sensor status
-    c.
-A local data interface containing the access events datalog
+    3. A local data interface containing the access events datalog

 3. **Access control**
-    a.
-An *access control* with face recognition (e.g.: opening a 12V electric lock)
+    1. An *access control* with face recognition (e.g.: opening a 12V electric lock)
-    b.
-A register interface, enabling access for multiple users
+    2. A register interface, enabling access for multiple users

 4. **Security**
-    a.
-A datalog containing a list of previous access events (valid, invalid and panic) with the respective time and date
+    1. A datalog containing a list of previous access events (valid, invalid and panic) with the respective time and date
-    b.
-Encrypted data in the web server
+    2. Encrypted data in the web server

 5. **Network**
-    a.
-The wireless sensors must communicate with the gateway their respectives states and sensors values
+    1. The wireless sensors must communicate with the gateway their respectives states and sensors values

 6. **Sensors**
-    a.
-Camera (for face recognition)
+    1. Camera (for face recognition)
-    b.
+    2.
-    c.
+    3.
-    d.
+    4.

 7. **Actuators**
     a.